olek2852/Apartment-value-radar/README.md

 Since the model's MAPE is 8.31%, this 10% threshold ensures that the identified discount is statistically significant and is not a result of a standard model variance.

 ## Key findings
-**Shap feature importance plot**

 <img width="500" alt="apartmentsFI" src="https://github.com/user-attachments/assets/5245ef7a-0f0b-4456-83e8-ecc12d7eb47f" />

-Based on exploratory data analysis and SHAP explainability, the model uncovered the absolute hierarchy of price drivers in the Polish apartment market:
+Based on exploratory data analysis and SHAP, the model uncovered the absolute hierarchy of price drivers in the Polish apartment market:

 - **Living space is the ultimate price driver (squareMeters):** Total area dominates the valuation model.
 The analysis shows a massive premium for larger apartments, which heavily inflate the total predicted price, while smaller apartments strictly cap the property's potential value.
 - **Location dictates the baseline (city):** Using target encoding, the model confirms that geography acts as a massive multiplier.
 High-demand cities (like Warsaw) naturally elevate the baseline price of any property, while more affordable regional markets drag the relative value down regardless of the apartment's standard.